Spain Shopping and nightlife

 Shopping in Spain

-If you’re looking for unique souvenirs, there are plenty of artisan markets in Madrid and Andalucía.
+If you're looking for unique souvenirs, there are plenty of artisan markets in Madrid and Andalucía.
 A myriad of handicraft, porcelain figures and accessories are sold in these markets.
-They are often set up during festive season like Christmas and New Years.
+They are often set up during festive season like before Christmas.

 Spanish leather goods, particularly those from Andalucía, combine excellent craftsmanship with high-quality design.
 Catalonian textiles are internationally famous and there are mills throughout the region.
 Fine rugs and carpets are made in Cáceres, Granada and Murcia.
 The numerous excellent sherries, wines and spirits produced in Andalucía make good souvenirs to take home, as do bottles of Spain's excellent olive oil.
 Fine, handcrafted wooden furniture is one of the outstanding products of Valencia, which holds an annual international furniture fair.
 Alicante is an important centre for toy manufacturing.

 Spanish fashion is taking the world by storm these days, but even in globally renowned stores like Zara you find plenty of clothing lines that don't make it beyond the border.
 The best cities for shopping are Madrid and Barcelona, but all provincial capitals have a decent range of retail outlets.
 Prices have risen in recent years but are still cheaper than in much of northern Europe.